 Jess was a full-time lawyer with a child at home and found the time to travel hack.
 If she could, you can too.

 There are tons of travel hacking misconceptions.
 Don’t fall for them.
 Alex, Jess, and I were all beginners years ago, and we have been extremely successful in traveling for nearly free and saving hundreds of thousands of dollars on amazing travel.
-We taught ourselves about it, and we are just ordinary moms who learned not to fall for travel hacking misconceptions and to trust in the process, and it works!!
-We can’t wait to see where you will be in a few years and the amazing travel you will be able to make happen!
+We taught ourselves about it, and we are just ordinary moms who learned not to fall for travel hacking misconceptions, and to trust the process, and it works!!
+We can’t wait to see where you will be in a few years and the amazing travel you can make happen!

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!